hylo-lang/specification/spec.md

 2. The default value of a parameter declaration may not refer to another parameter in a function signature.

-3. The output type of a function signture defines the output type of the containing declaration.
+3. The output type of a function signature defines the output type of the containing declaration.
 If that type is omitted, the output type of the declaration is interpreted as `()`.

 ### Function implementations